shimengya/PyBer_Analysis/README.md

 # Results: There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type
 - Fares differ from various type of cities
-  - Fares tend to be higher in the rural cities compared to the urban cities and fares in suburban cities is between rural and urban.
   - The mean of fare in rural is around $36 while the mean fare in urban is approximately $24.
   - The range of fares is from 15 to 45 in urban cities whilist the range of fares is from about 10 to 45 for urban cities.
 ![Fig3](analysis/Fig3.png)